hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

         - to help calibration
     - dots throughout QR to store info in binary form
     - white area around code to seperate code from background
+- how information is stored (old)
+    - info stored digitally
+    - as blocks of black&white squares
+    - small dots converted to binary when scanned
+    - error correction algorithm used to validation
+    - many encoding methods available
+    - three large squares store alignment data
+    - smaller sqaures store size/angle data
+    - scanned with narrow beam of light
+    - reflection from white areas read by sensor/camera
+    - take up less space on packaging

 - advantages
     - can scan with smartphone